-119. Until the late 1980s, university graduates in China were almost invariably assigned to jobs through the "unified job-assignment mechanism" which, for most graduates, determined the whole of their working lives.
+Until the late 1980s, university graduates in China were almost invariably assigned to jobs through the "unified job-assignment mechanism" which, for most graduates, determined the whole of their working lives.
 Personal preferences might influence the course of study applied for, but after that the system took over.
 Job content and location obviously differed among career ladders, but housing and other determinants of living standards, such as incomes and access to health and education, did not, and indeed were remarkably equal for most graduates, most of whom lived in urban areas.
 Rural residents tended to be worse off.

-120. During the 1990s, the job assignment system was progressively replaced by one that, as in virtually every other country, is driven by labour market opportunities.
+During the 1990s, the job assignment system was progressively replaced by one that, as in virtually every other country, is driven by labour market opportunities.
 By 1997, job assignment had virtually disappeared.
 This development of the labour market was happening at a time that there was widening dispersion in incomes among different jobs and career ladders, and access to consumer goods, housing and health services was becoming more dependent on income.
 Therefore, it is now possible to talk of a "labour market" in the sense understood in other countries.
 It is still, however, a very constrained one, because of severe obstacles that most people face in changing their places of legal residence.

-121. Meanwhile, also during the 1990s, state demand for labour was decreasing.
+Meanwhile, also during the 1990s, state demand for labour was decreasing.
 By 2004, the restructuring of state-owned enterprises in China had resulted in a drop from 144 million workers to 76 million, producing, for the first time, high rates of urban unemployment.
-At the same time, there are growing levels of inequality between the cities and the countryside resulting in massive migration from rural to urban areas
+At the same time, there are growing levels of inequality between the cities and the countryside resulting in massive migration from rural to urban areas.

-122. While the officially reported unemployment rate in 2004 was still low, at 4.2%, survey-based estimates, including the national labour force survey, the China Urban Labour survey and the NBS indicate much higher unemployment rates ranging from 5.6% to a possible high, of 8.8% (excluding most migrants).
-Moreover, the program of SOE restructuring resulted in a decline in labour force participation of 10 percentage points by 2003.
+While the officially reported unemployment rate in 2004 was still low, at 4.2%, survey-based estimates, including the national labour force survey, the China Urban Labour survey and the National Bureau of Statistics of China (NBS) indicate much higher unemployment rates ranging from 5.6% to a possible high of 8.8% (excluding most migrants).
+Moreover, the programme of restructuring of state owned enterprises resulted in a decline in labour force participation of 10 percentage points by 2003.
 Not surprisingly, the unemployment rate was higher among the less educated, younger workers, women, and workers in the northeast and southwest.

-123. In order to prevent unemployment from rising further, very large numbers of new jobs will need to be created (estimates start at about 3 million jobs every year and range up to about 9 million).
-Besides
+In order to prevent unemployment from rising further, very large numbers of new jobs will need to be created (estimates start at about 3 million jobs every year and range up to about 9 million).
+Besides substantial job creation, the government's goal for 2007 is to relocate about 5 million laid off workers while keeping the registered unemployment rate below 4.6% in urban areas.